Pycnogenol is a compound of natural chemicals. It comes from the bark of a European pine tree.

 What are the risks?

 Side effects.
-Pycnogenol seems safe for use in adults for up to 6 months.
+Pycnogenol seems well-tolerated for use in adults for up to 6 months.
 It may cause side effects such as:

 Interactions.
 If you take any medications regularly, talk to your doctor before you start using pycnogenol supplements.
 They could interact with medicines to suppress the immune system, chemotherapy drugs, and blood thinners.